Use a DSLR as Webcam

 Sometimes, you might want to use a camera (aka DSLR) as a webcam.
 However, you will have two potential issues: you may not be able to connect your camera via USB or the computer might not recognize it as a webcam.

-As referenced in this great article by Wistia, you can use a bridging device to adapt both plugs.
+You can use a bridging device to adapt both plugs.

 You can use the AJA-U TAP.
 It’s a little black adapter that converts HDMI to USB.
 The AJA U-TAP also doesn’t require any software or drivers.
 It works out of the box.